jonnor/projects/introspectable-computing/README.md

 and provide facilities for *viewing*, *extracting* and *querying* this information.

-And with these capabilities in place, what
+And with these capabilities in place, how can we represent problems & solutions in a better way.
+Can we make programs more *understandable*, faster to get to a useful level, and more robust?
+Can we use these properties to make programming more widely applicable and accessible, also as a tool outside software development?

 Note that this is a broader use of the word 'introspection' compared to typically in programming, which usually is limited to very primitive information, like types.